 We administered two questionnaires on families and households.
 The first collected sociodemographic characteristics of all household members and the second information about household structure and amenities.
 Cardiovascular risk factors, such as tobacco use, hypertension history, diabetes, and physical measurements, were assessed with standardized questions in a third questionnaire.
 The physical examination included blood pressure, anthropometric measurements, and an electrocardiogram.
 Participants who consented also provided a fasting blood sample.
 We standardized protocols, with centralized training, and rigorous quality control.

 We measured socioeconomic status by education and a household wealth index.
 We categorized education levels as: no or primary school education only (lowest), secondary school education (intermediate), or higher education, including completion of trade school, college, or university (highest).
 The household wealth index was based on asset ownership and housing characteristics.
 We designed this to cover countries at all levels of development and validated it in the study countries.
+Taking anti-hypertensive medication is defined as those who responded taking anti-hypertensive medication in baseline.

 2.2.2 Health knowledge questions in EPOCH2